Hernia (All Types) Surgery: Everything You Need to Know

 Incisional Hernia

-Occurs at the site of a previous surgical incision.
-The area weakens over time, allowing tissue to protrude.
+Occurs at the site of a previous surgical incision where tissue weakens over time.

 Epigastric and Spigelian Hernias

-These are less common and occur in the upper abdomen (epigastric) or along the side of the abdominal muscles (spigelian).
+Less common types — occur in the upper abdomen (epigastric) or along the side of the abdominal muscles (spigelian).

 Diagnosing a Hernia